 A basic orientation to ROTC and the U. S. Army.
-Course topics include leadership, the role and structure of the Army, military customs and courtesies, basic marksmanship, and map reading.
-Leadership laboratory is required.
-Open to freshmen with permission of instructor.
+Course topics include leadership, military customs and courtesies, map reading, the profession of arms, the Army values, and healthy lifestyle.
+Leadership laboratory, one weekend leadership laboratory and Physical Training is required in addition to the weekly labs for contracted and scholarship cadets.
+Open to first-year students with permission of instructor.